keithamus/npm-scripts-example/README.md

     "demo:window:conflict:c01": "This is an example on how to invoke a command (like 'find') whose name also exist in Windows and", "demo:window:conflict:c02": "might be found on the PATH before the one on /path/to/Git/bin.",

-# Possible Unix adjustments if the above 'demo:window:conflict' example was to be needed
+# Possible Unix adjustments

+If something like the above 'demo:window:conflict' example is needed you may have to do some adjustments in Unix.

 The code \`dirname \"$BASH\"\`/find is required in Windows because the FIND command also exists in Windows, and since many corporate users have no control on where the Windows executable